-Onshore IT outsourcing means the outsourced specialists, and usually their employer, the outsourcing partner, are located in the same country as the client organisation.
-Normally based in close enough proximity for outsourced specialists to spend all or a significant part of their time on-site, working alongside the client organisation’s management and/or an inhouse IT team.
+Onshore IT outsourcing means the outsourced specialists are located in the same country as the client organisation.
+Normally based in close enough proximity for outsourced specialists to spend all or a significant part of their time on-site, working alongside the client organisation’s management and/or an in-house IT team.

 The advantages of onshore outsourcing are in-person collaboration, greater perceived accountability and negating the need to negotiate potential divergence in language or professional culture.
 A partner whose administrative, legal and accounting base is also the same as that of the client organisation can also often be considered an advantage.